drinkbird/drinkbird.github.io/about.md

 ## Academic Credentials

-I have a Master's degree in Software Engineering and Distributed Systems from University College Dublin, where I graduated with first-class honours.
+I have a Master's degree in Software Engineering from University College Dublin, where I graduated with first-class honours.
 I also have a B.Sc. in Computer and Telecommunications Engineering from the Technological Educational Institute of Thessaly, graduating with first-class honours.
 Currently, I'm an MBA candidate at Frederick University Cyprus.

 ## Why DrinkBird?